RockENZO/rockenzo/README.md

 # 👋 Hi, I'm Rock (Ge) Wang! 🙋

 Welcome to my GitHub profile!
 I am an Aspiring Software Engineer with a solid foundation in ___web development, software engineering, and machine learning___.
 I'm passionate about solving complex problems and building scalable, high-performance applications.
-I aim to contribute to impactful projects, collaborate with diverse teams, and continually enhance my skills in a fast-paced, innovative environment.
+I aim to contribute to impactful projects, collaborate with diverse teams, and continually enhance my skills in a fast-paced, forward-thinking technology environment.
+I'm excited about the potential to work on impactful projects and continually push the boundaries of what's possible in tech.
 <p align="center">
   <img src="https://media.giphy.com/media/26AHONQ79FdWZhAI0/giphy.gif" alt="Rocket Launch" width="300" height="200">
 </p>

-## 👨‍💻 Career Objective 👨‍💼

-I aim to leverage my expertise in object-oriented programming, data structures, and modern software development to thrive in a dynamic, forward-thinking technology environment.
-I'm excited about the potential to work on impactful projects and continually push the boundaries of what's possible in tech.

 ## 🎓 Education 📖
 **Bachelor of Information Technology**: February 2023 – Present